How to Grocery Shop While Sheltering in Place

 Hours are currently unchanged: Sunday – Thursday 8 am – 8 pm, Friday and Saturday 8 am – 9 pm.
 If you need assistance due to self-quarantine please call us & we will do our best to help.

-Daily 6 am – 10 pm; 6-7 am for immunocompromised and 60+ only.
+Daily 6 am – 10 pm; senior hours are Tuesdays/Thursdays from 6–9 am.
 Home deliveries experiencing significant delays.

 Open 7 am – 9 pm